catberry/catberry/docs/services/userland/logger.md

 }
 ```

-To configure server logger you need more actions:
+To configure server logger you have to do more actions:
 ```javascript
 var log4js = require('log4js');
 //console log is loaded by default, so you won't normally need to do this